varsha1224/Personal-Data-Vault/README.md

 python3 -m venv venv
 source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
-Install the required Python packages:
+Install the required Python packages: pip install -r requirements.txt

-bash
-Copy code
-pip install -r requirements.txt
 Set up the PostgreSQL database:
 Ensure you have PostgreSQL installed and running.
-Create a new database (e.g., personalDataVault). bash
+Create a new database (e.g., personalDataVault).
-Copy code
-psql -U postgres
-CREATE DATABASE personalDataVault;
-Update the DB_CONFIG in db.py with your PostgreSQL credentials.

 Initialize the database schema:

 You can manually create the tables in PostgreSQL or use an ORM tool to automatically generate them.
 The schema includes three main tables: users, files, and logs.